Lagos, Portugal overlooking an ocean with many waves.

 Free day to explore another local vineyard, walk the beaches, explore more of Lagos or choose one of the many other options that will be given to you.
 B

-At 9:30 am, we’ll tour Lagos and Sagres, exploring the western Algarve.
+We leave in the morning to explore the western Algarve, the village of Sagres and Cape Saint Vincent.
 You’ll see dramatic coastal views as we travel to the southwestern tip of mainland Europe.
 Cape Saint Vincent has been considered sacred since ancient times.
 The Greeks called it the “Land of Serpents,” and the Romans named it the “Promontories Sacrum,” which is where Sagres gets its name.
 The Romans believed it was the “edge of the world,” where the sun set into the ocean.
-We’ll park outside the walled town of Lagos, and our guide will lead a walking tour, sharing tips on restaurants and places to visit.
-The town is small, so you can see the highlights on foot.
-The guide will set a meeting point for our return.
-We’ll have lunch here.
 B